InfuseAI/primehub-console/DEVELOP.md

 ## Develop on local

-We recommend to use node version 12 lts for primehub-console development, you can use [nvm](https://github.com/nvm-sh/nvm/blob/master/README.md) to install and manage different node runtime on the local machine.
+We recommend to use node version 12 LTS for primehub-console development, you can use [nvm](https://github.com/nvm-sh/nvm/blob/master/README.md) to install and manage different node runtime on the local machine.

 ```shell
 $ nvm install v12